Non-Sanction of One Rank One Pension is Telling on Indian Army Morale

 The demand for OROP gathered steam during the last decade.
 The Congress government took notice of the demand and made some cosmetic approvals, but left the core issue untouched mainly because of the expense.

 Unfortunately, the Congress lost the election and the BJP came to power.
 The BJP leader Narendra Modi eyeing the vote bank of the ex-servicemen and the army started his election campaign with an address in Rewari, Haryana in 2014.
 At the rally, he announced that OROP would his first priority after he came to power.
-He continued shouting approval of this demand from rooftops.

-Backtracking of BJP and Modi
+BJP and Modi

 The BJP won the election and most ex-servicemen as well as serving personnel assumed that sanction of OROP was now a formality.
 Modi upped the hopes by making an announcement to troops in Kashmir that OROP is approved and it was his good fortune that OROP was sanctioned when he was the prime minister.

 However, there were some power centers in the BJP who not only wished to secretly undermine Modi but were not happy to pay a large amount to the army.
 These men led by Arun Jaitley the Finance Minister and Raj Nath Singh the Home minister had little comprehension of what power politics means and what it means to have an army high on morale in the world polity of nations.
-Perhaps they need to read the books by Mao Tse Tung and others. but with their limited horizon, they torpedoed the demand for OROP as approved by two houses of parliament and the Koshiary committee.
+Perhaps they need to read the books by Mao Tse Tung and others.
+With their limited horizon, they torpedoed the demand for OROP as approved by two houses of parliament and the Koshiary committee.

 Effect on Morale and Agitation by Ex servicemen